VS Code

 Python

 VS code does not by default have a python formatter.
 The recommended formatter to use is Black.
-To install black simply run
+To install black simply install the extension “Black Formatter” by Microsoft within VS Code.
+Then, open your settings.json file and add the following:

 "[python]": {"editor.formatOnSave": true}

-The first setting specifies our chosen formatter.
-The second enables formatting on save for python files.
+This setting enables formatting on save for python files.

-To adjust the formatter’s settings you may set "python.formatting.blackArgs".
+To adjust the formatter’s settings you may set "black-formatter.args".
 For instance, the following example sets the max line length to 100.

-See this page, for more information on Black’s settings.
+See black’s extension page and documentation for more information on Black’s settings.

 C/C++